Mark Teixeira: In entertainment and media

 In August 2011, Teixeira made a cameo appearance during the eighth and final season of the HBO TV series Entourage along with teammate Alex Rodriguez.
 Eduardo Núñez is also seen in the cameo.
 Teixeira made his Broadway debut in a one-night cameo in the jukebox musical Rock of Ages on January 29, 2013.
 He played the role of Mark, a bartender at the fictional Bourbon Room.

 A self-described avid film buff, Teixeira is a member of the board of the Greenwich International Film Festival.

 During 2014 spring training, Teixeira filmed in Foul Territory, a parody interview show aired by the YES Network.
 He came up with the idea as a way to help the Yankees' new free agent signings to the team.
 The show has been described as similar in style to The Chris Farley Show and Between Two Ferns with Zach Galifianakis.
 It was announced as a New York Emmy Award nominee on February 11, 2015.

 On February 6, 2017, Teixeira joined ESPN as a baseball analyst.
 In mid-December 2020, Teixeira announced that he would be leaving the company the next year on February 28.

-Politics

-Teixeira supported Marco Rubio in his campaign for President in 2016.

-On August 28, 2025, Teixeira announced that he would run for Texas's 21st congressional district in 2026 as a Republican after incumbent Representative Chip Roy announced his retirement to run for Texas Attorney General.